BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Chariot Charge** `ACTIVE`

-When Radagast's Sleigh Moves via Chariot Charge, it inflicts 2 Strength 4 Impact hits.
+When Radagast's Sleigh Moves via Chariot Charge, it will inflict 2 Strength 4 Impact hits.

 If Radagast dismounts from his Sleigh, it must be removed from play.